Shy07/shy07.github.com/tour-de-memoire.md

 I thought
 Like a poet

-Several years’ lose
+Several years’ losing
-Several years’ care
+Several years’ caring
 And one day
-We met
+We meet

 While the feeling became
 Clear and clear